scando1993/thingsboard.github.io/docs/user-guide/telemetry.md

 ## Data visualization

-ThingsBoard provides the ability to configure and customize dashboards for data visualization.
+Pacificsoft provides the ability to configure and customize dashboards for data visualization.
 This topic is covered in a separate guide.
 <p><a href="/docs/user-guide/visualization" class="button">Data Visualization guide</a></p>

 ## Rule engine

-ThingsBoard provides the ability to configure data processing rules.
+Pacificsoft provides the ability to configure data processing rules.
 Each rule consists of

  - filters - to filter incoming data feed,